yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 Starting a new job is hard, but I've adopted a few strategies that have consistently helped.
-The most important thing I tell myself is to not get too stressed and to give it time- the anxiety and stress at the beginning will eventually pass (and it always does!).
+The most important thing I tell myself is to not get too stressed and to give it time- the anxiety and stress at the beginning will eventually pass!